syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 * If the viewport height is lesser than 400 then each resource height will be calculated by default viewport size(4 (default resource*100)) divided by the minimum value of scheduler resources count and 4 (default resource count).
 * If the MinimumRowHeight is less than the default row height then the default row height will be used.

-## Assign resources to special time regions
+## Assign special time regions to scheduler resources
 You can highlight a resources availability by creating special time regions in the timeline day, timeline week, and timeline workweek views.

 {% tabs %}